Hacks to Get Past a Not-Square Ceiling

 The trickiest part about using paint is getting the right color.
 Try our touchup paints made to match our custom powder-coated finishes.
 Though it’s not available in every color, we cover the most popular colors and do it perfectly.

-Whatever the measurements of your ceiling, you can successfully install a tin ceiling that looks great and adds elegance to your space.
+You can successfully install a tin ceiling regardless of the squareness of the ceiling.
 Want to see how other homeowners dealt with unsquare situations?
 Read on.